 Visit Darden Business Publishing to view a selection of faculty-generated case studies and other learning materials related to diversity.
 A few examples:

-“Leveraging Difference for Organizational Excellence: Managing Diversity Differently” by Associate Professor Martin L. Davidson, Associate Dean and Chief Diversity Officer.
+“Leveraging Difference for Organizational Excellence: Managing Diversity Differently” by Associate Professor Martin N. Davidson.
 This note explores the proposition that the "diversity is good for business" premise is a function of individuals’ and organizations’ inability to fully capitalize on the impact diversity can have on broad organizational functioning.
 In an attempt to bridge this gap, the note proposes a new diversity model that focuses on what needs to be in place in order to leverage difference, not merely tolerate, appreciate or celebrate it.

 “Ethics and MBA Recruiting: Some Vignettes” by R. Edward Freeman and Patricia H. Werhane.
 These vignettes highlight a number of ethical issues for MBA students as they begin the process of finding a job.
 They serve as a practical springboard for a discussion of a variety of topics including sexual harassment and obligation to classmates.

-“Diversity at JPMorgan Chase: Right is Good Enough for Me,” by Associate Professor Martin L. Davidson, Chief Diversity Officer, and Gerry Yemen.
+“Diversity at JPMorgan Chase: Right is Good Enough for Me,” by Associate Professor Martin N. Davidson and Gerry Yemen.
 How do we get managers to recruit the best talent—and reward them for being better managers for doing it—when we really want them to be a great banker?
 This two-part case presents an interesting and unique approach to diversity recruitment at a Fortune 500 company.
 A diversity recruiting executive is hired to set up a system, and a year and a half later, the company has a strong pipeline of diverse talent for future consideration.

 “Diversity Crises: How Firms Manage Discrimination Lawsuits,” by Erika H. James and Lynn P. Wooten, Academy of Management Journal.
 Using a qualitative research design, we develop a model of discrimination lawsuit resolution that identifies type of discrimination, verbal and behavioral responses by the firm, and stakeholder mobilization as key elements in explaining how firms handle discrimination crises.
 Data from media accounts describing firm handling of discrimination lawsuits revealed four paths to lawsuit resolution.
 Our findings also highlight several aspects of race discrimination and sexual harassment cases that invite unique organizational responses.